SoftUni-Internal/interactive-content/EN/05-Streams-Files-and-Directories/02-Basic-Streams-in-Java.md

 Scanner reader = new Scanner(new FileInputStream(path));
 ```

-An example above is given with the `Scanner` class, which you have used for quite some time now.
+An example above is given with the `Scanner` class, which we have used for quite some time now.

-Here is used to wrap a `FileInputStream` and, by now, you have done that by wrapping `System.in`, wich is nothing more but a constant holding an `InputStream`.
+It is used here to wrap a `FileInputStream`.

+We have done that by wrapping `System.in` which is nothing more but a constant holding an `InputStream`.

 [/slide]

 [slide hideTitle]
-# Problem: Extract Integers
+# Problem with Solution: Extract Integers
-[code-task title="Problem: Extract Integers" taskId="4c9d07b4-b3a3-4d4a-a023-9284400f7aca" executionType="tests-execution" executionStrategy="java-code" requiresInput]
+[code-task title="Extract Integers" taskId="java-advanced-streams-files-lab-exact-integers" executionType="tests-execution" executionStrategy="java-code" requiresInput]
 [code-editor language=java]
 ```